DETAILED ACTION

 It would have been obvious to one of ordinary skill in the art before the effective filing date of the claimed invention to combine the disclosure of Wang and Pan with Kim for the purpose of solving a problem where multiple paths between UE and network cannot be determined.
 According to Kim: “there is a problem that multiple paths between the UE and the network cannot be distinguished, because conventionally only one path is used for a single PDU session, either a path that does not go through UE-to-Network Relay or a path that goes through UE-to-Network Relay.
 For example, conventional Access and Mobility Function (AMF), Next Generation Radio Access Network (NG-RAN), Session Management Function (SMF), User Plane Function (UPF), etc. can distinguish between different UEs, but cannot distinguish between multiple paths for a single PDU session.
 Therefore, there are problems that AMF, NG-RAN, SMF, UPF, etc. cannot distinguish which paths information for a PDU session, N2 Session Management (SM) information, information for Quality of Service (QoS) flow, etc. is for” (Kim ¶ 0006).

 Claims 3, 6-7, 11, 14, 19, 22, 27, and 30 are rejected under 35 U.S.C.
-103 as being unpatentable over Wang, Pan, and Kim as applied to claims 1, 9, 17, and 25 above, and further in view of Nuggehalli et al. (US 2023/0199560), hereinafter Nuggehalli.
+103 as being unpatentable over Wang, Chen, Pan, and Kim as applied to claims 1, 9, 17, and 25 above, and further in view of Nuggehalli et al. (US 2023/0199560), hereinafter Nuggehalli.

-Regarding Claim 3, Nuggehalli teaches the one or more processors are configured to: communicate via a indirect path using a Layer 3 user equipment-to-network relaying: “For example, the user equipment 110 may communicate with the UPF 160 through the non-cellular access 180 and N3IWF 210 via the NWu interface and N3 interface at 233 and 221, respectively.
+Regarding Claim 3, Nuggehalli teaches the one or more processors are configured to: communicate via the indirect path using the Layer 3 user equipment-to-network relaying: “For example, the user equipment 110 may communicate with the UPF 160 through the non-cellular access 180 and N3IWF 210 via the NWu interface and N3 interface at 233 and 221, respectively.
 Accordingly, communication between various entities described herein can be implemented using any suitable path through corresponding network connections, nodes, reference points, interfaces, and/or relay” (Nuggehalli ¶ 0046), wherein the N3 interface is known to be the interface which conveys user data from the RAN to the user plane function (UPF).

 It would have been obvious to one of ordinary skill in the art before the effective filing date of the claimed invention to combine the disclosure of Wang, Pan, and Kim with Nuggehalli for the purpose of extending battery life of UE.
 According to Nuggehalli: “the energy-aware traffic manager enables data traffic management based on aspects of user equipment energy or other local conditions, which may reduce user equipment energy consumption associated with communicating data over one or more different access types and extend battery life of the user equipment” (Nuggehalli ¶ 0005).

-Regarding Claim 14, Nuggehalli teaches: determining that an application associated with the MA-PDU session matches a URSP rule; and communicating via the MA-PDU session based at least in part on a route selection descriptor of the URSP rule: “The non-cellular access 180 connects to the user equipment 110 and the N3IWF 210, respectively, via a Y1 interface and Y2 interface at 231 and 232.
+Regarding Claim 14, Nuggehalli teaches: determining that an application associated with the MA-PDU session matches a URSP rule; and communicating via the indirect path based at least in part on a route selection descriptor of the URSP rule: “The non-cellular access 180 connects to the user equipment 110 and the N3IWF 210, respectively, via a Y1 interface and Y2 interface at 231 and 232.
 The user equipment 110 connects to the N3IWF 210 and AMF 150 via respective NWu and N1 interfaces at 233 and 234.
 The N3IWF 210 or a trusted non-3GPP gateway can route or tunnel user-plane traffic of the user equipment 110 to the UPF via the N3 interface at 221, such as in accordance with various aspects of energy-aware traffic management” (Nuggehalli ¶ 0044).

-Regarding Claim 19, Nuggehalli teaches: the one or more instructions cause the remote wireless communication device to: communicate via the indirect path using a Layer 3 user equipment-to-network relaying: “For example, the user equipment 110 may communicate with the UPF 160 through the non-cellular access 180 and N3IWF 210 via the NWu interface and N3 interface at 233 and 221, respectively.
+Regarding Claim 19, Nuggehalli teaches: the one or more instructions cause the remote wireless communication device to: communicate via the indirect path using the Layer 3 user equipment-to-network relaying: “For example, the user equipment 110 may communicate with the UPF 160 through the non-cellular access 180 and N3IWF 210 via the NWu interface and N3 interface at 233 and 221, respectively.
 Accordingly, communication between various entities described herein can be implemented using any suitable path through corresponding network connections, nodes, reference points, interfaces, and/or relay” (Nuggehalli ¶ 0046), wherein the N3 interface is known to be the interface which conveys user data from the RAN to the user plane function (UPF).

-Wang, Pan, and Kim do not teach: the one or more instructions further cause the remote wireless communication device to: determine that application traffic matches a URSP rule corresponding to URSP information; and communicate via the indirect path based at least in part on a route selection descriptor of the URSP rule.
+Wang, Chen, Pan, and Kim do not teach: the one or more instructions further cause the remote wireless communication device to: determine that application traffic matches a URSP rule corresponding to URSP information; and communicate via the indirect path based at least in part on a route selection descriptor of the URSP rule.

 Regarding Claim 22, Nuggehalli teaches: : the one or more instructions further cause the remote wireless communication device to: determine that application traffic matches a URSP rule corresponding to URSP information; and communicate via the indirect path based at least in part on a route selection descriptor of the URSP rule: “The non-cellular access 180 connects to the user equipment 110 and the N3IWF 210, respectively, via a Y1 interface and Y2 interface at 231 and 232.
 The user equipment 110 connects to the N3IWF 210 and AMF 150 via respective NWu and N1 interfaces at 233 and 234.
 The N3IWF 210 or a trusted non-3GPP gateway can route or tunnel user-plane traffic of the user equipment 110 to the UPF via the N3 interface at 221, such as in accordance with various aspects of energy-aware traffic management” (Nuggehalli ¶ 0044).